FedericoBustaffa/obsidian/notes/machine_learning/decision_tree.md

 - Set a **max depth** beyond the tree stops grows.
 The remaining nodes that are still not _pure_ will be assigned with the most common classification.
-- **Prune** after the tree completed the training and overfit the data.
+- **Pruning** after the tree completed the training and overfit the data.

 For the first can be difficult to know which depth is good but can be done via model selection.